Skip to main contentSkip to navigation

 Head/Preamp Failure

-Drive not detected, no sounds.
+Drive spins up but clicks repeatedly, or spins down after failing to initialize.
 Usually recoverable with a head swap from a matching donor.

 Stuck Heads (Stiction)

-Beeping on power-up, clicking sounds.
+Beeping or buzzing on power-up.
+The motor tries to spin but cannot because the heads are stuck to the platters.
 Often recoverable with careful head unsticking.
-Do not power cycle repeatedly; each attempt can cause additional platter damage.
+Do not power cycle repeatedly; each attempt can score the platter surface.

 Platter Damage